confirado/apto-one-core/Tests/cypress/_README.txt

     3. component test (we dont have now) should be written in component folder together with component/.ts/.html/.sass files.

-The most interesting is "Tests" folder are e2e and classes folders. in e2e we write our end-to-end tests in cypress, in classes folder we have our classes do some test common tests to prevent code duplication.
+The most interesting is "Tests" folder are the 'e2e' and 'classes' folders.
+In e2e we write our end-to-end tests in cypress, in classes folder we have our classes do some test common tests to prevent code duplication.